LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

 - **Ports**:
   - exposes port 5672 for AMQP communication
-  - exposes port 15672 for the management interface
+  - exposes port 15672 for management interface

 - **Environment Variables**:
-  - uses `RABBITMQ_DEFAULT_USER` and `RABBITMQ_DEFAULT_PASS` to configure the default credentials
+  - uses `RABBITMQ_DEFAULT_USER` and `RABBITMQ_DEFAULT_PASS` to configure default credentials
   - credentials are securely sourced from the `rabbitmq-secret`

 ---